wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hbase-geo-replication-configure-vnets.md

 **To configure the VPN device IP address for Contoso-LNet-CN**

-1. From the Azure Management Portal, click **NETWORKS** on the left pane.
+1. From the Azure Classic Management Portal, click **NETWORKS** on the left pane.
 2. Click **LOCAL NETWORKS** from the top.
 3. Click **Contoso-LNet-CN**, and then click **EDIT** on the bottom.
 4. Update **VPN DEVICE IP ADDRESS**.
 This is the address you get from the DASHBOARD tab of Contoso-VNET-EU.